S Club: 2002: Cattermole's departure

 In January 2002, S Club 7 embarked upon their second arena tour.
 The third single from Sunshine, "You", reached number two in the UK.
-The group was disappointed by the choice of single, as they had hoped to continue the more contemporary sound established by "Don't Stop Movin".
+The members were disappointed by the choice of single, as they had hoped to continue the more contemporary sound established by "Don't Stop Movin".
 Cattermole said later that they had "wanted to be perceived as cool since the very beginning" but that their management had "taken it away".

 In 2002, Cattermole left S Club 7 to rejoin his school metal band, Skua.
 He later described frustration with the S Club 7 management, and said that "things were being handled so badly, I had to go".
 Cattermole stayed with S Club 7 until June 2002, featuring in four episodes of their final television series, Viva S Club.
 His final concert before his departure was Party at the Palace, part of Queen Elizabeth II's Golden Jubilee celebrations.
 Skua failed to secure a record deal.

 After Cattermole's departure, the group was renamed S Club.
 The remaining members re-signed their deal with Fuller and their record company.
-"Alive", S Club's first single without Cattermole, reached number five on the UK Singles Chart, and their fourth album, Seeing Double, reached number 17.
+"Alive", S Club's first single without Cattermole, reached number five on the UK singles chart, and their fourth album, Seeing Double, reached number 17.
 O'Meara announced that she would step back from performing for the remainder of the year due to a back condition.